 The reproduction offered here is a faithful copy of the original 1740 model complete with Frederick the Great's royal cypher and "Potzdamn" inspector and manufacturer markings.
 With a 41-inch long (.75 calibre) steel barrel, this musket seems to have found the optimum point between ease of use and maximum accuracy.
 No wonder its use historically was so long.
 The Prussians were famous for polishing their barrels bright, so much so as to weaken their integrity.
 Of course they did not have the benefit of tempered seamless modern steel (type:BS970 no.080M40) like this reproduction is made from.
 The breach is of course threaded.

-The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks (our new process of cyanide hardening has made this even more durable).
-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks (our new process of industrial hardening has made this even more durable).
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.

 *What our Customers said*

 - Money-back Guarantee - Shipped to your Door - Lowest Price Commitment -